MKTG 3700 Basic Marketing: 3 semester hours

 MKTG 3740 Marketing Analysis: 3 semester hours

-Prerequisites: INFSYS 1800, MKTG 3700, LOG OM 3300, and a 2.0 Overall GPA.
+Prerequisites: INFSYS 1800, MKTG 3700, SCMA 3300, and a 2.0 Overall GPA.
 An investigation of the acquisition, presentation, and application of marketing information for management.
 Particular problems considered are defining information requirements, evaluating research findings, and utilizing information.
 Statistical methods, models, and/or cases are employed to illustrate approaches to marketing intelligence problems, such as sales forecasts, market delineation, buyer motives, store location, and performance of marketing functions.

 MKTG 3750 Sales Management: 3 semester hours